 4 Types of Giving

-Strategic or Initiative Based Giving.
+Strategic or Initiative-Based Giving.
 This kind of giving is not necessarily based upon an organization or a relationship.
 It is not support based in nature.
 In fact, there may be no organization in existence at all.
 It is based upon giving to a strategy.
 For instance, a few years back, Mission Increase Foundation was created because the founder, Dale Stockamp, saw a gap in how ministries were being trained on fundraising.
 So he gave to start a new organization.
 This kind of strategic giving is based upon understanding who you are, and what you are called to do.
 If there is no road, then build one.
-If there is an existing organization, then make it better more efficient.
+If there is an existing organization, then make it better and more efficient.